mike-barber/csharp-priority-scheduling-tools/README.md

-# Job prioritisation schedulering tools
+# C# Job priority scheduling tools

 Priorities are supplied as integers, with lower numbers having priority over higher numbers.
 So for a three-class problem, you'd could have: